KevinWorkman/HappyCoding/tutorials/how-to/_posts/2019-08-10-interview.md

 You're also **optimizing for multiple metrics** with a resume.
 To demonstrate what I mean, let's use an extreme example: one way to get the attention of a bunch of recruiters on LinkedIn is to add every possible language and framework, even if you've never used them.
 The recruiters will do a keyword search, you'll show up in the results, and *you're in*.
 But not quite: when you get to the interview, it's going to be pretty obvious that your resume wasn't accurate.

-More realistically, I've seen people with resumes that listed every language or tool they've ever used, even if they only used it once.
+More realistically, I've seen resumes that listed every language or tool the interviewee ever used, even if they only used it once.
 On one hand this might have helped them get the attention of a recruiter, but on the other hand it ends up looking a little unprofessional in the later stages of the process.

 So it's a bit of a balancing act: you want to build your resume in a way that attracts attention, but doesn't list anything that isn't true.